gilligan-ees-3310-2018/lab_01_assignment/README.md

 RMarkdown to do the following exercises from Chapter 2 in the textbook _Global Warming: Understanding the Forecast_.

-The lab is due at 9:00 AM on Friday Sept.
-1.
+The lab is due at 9:00 AM on Monday, Sept.
+3.

 The file contains exercises 2.1--2.7.